rajm012/Basic-Chrome-Extension/README.md

-# ⏰ Motivational Clock - Chrome Extension
+# Basic Clock - Chrome Extension

 A **custom new tab Chrome extension** that displays an **analog clock**, a **digital clock with date**, and **motivational quotes** to keep you inspired while studying or working. 🚀